 Back in 2018, the World Health Organization classified “video game addiction” (labeled as “gaming disorder”) as a mental illness.11th revision of the International Classification of Diseases (ICD-11) This sparked a rabid discussion not just in the video game industry but also in the scientific community.
 Addiction, as conventionally known, is catalyzed by an introduction of a foreign substance to the human body.
 In short, addiction is chemically induced through an exogenous substance.

-Unless video game consoles and PCs start spraying addictive chemicals towards gamers, it seems like it is far-fetched that gaming causes addiction in its conventional meaning.
-However, there is another form of addiction that is analogous to video game addiction, a kind of addiction that is “behavioral” and does not involve the introduction of addictive chemicals to the addict–gambling addiction.
-As of this writing, only gambling addiction is the only behavioral addiction recognized under formal psychiatric nosology.
+Unless video game consoles and PCs start spraying addictive chemicals on gamers, it seems like it is far-fetched that gaming causes addiction in its conventional meaning.
+However, there is another form of addiction that is analogous to video game addiction, a kind of addiction that is “behavioral” and does not involve the introduction of addictive chemicals to the addict: gambling addiction.
+As of this writing, gambling addiction is the only behavioral addiction categorized under this formal psychiatric nosology.

 Behavioral Addiction: Gambling and Gaming Disorder